-After that the amount of allowed simultaneous calls for the WYDE Voice conferencing bridge software will be set equal to the amount specified by your license file.
+Once you have updated your license the maxcalls system parameter value also will be updated with the amount of simultaneous calls from your license as well as the amount of allowed simultaneous calls for the WYDE Voice conferencing bridge software will be set equal to the amount specified by your license file.
+After that you will be able to have this number of simultaneous calls to your WYDE bridge.